corrode/corrode.github.io/content/blog/iterators/index.md

 I encourage you to explore the iterator API in Rust and see how you can use it to make your code more expressive and concise.

+{{ <next_steps context="Want to get comfortable with iterator patterns in real code?
+I offer Rust training and code reviews built around the problems you're working on." source="iterators" /> }}